Is FreeSync Worth It?

 Keep in mind that there are many uncertified FreeSync monitors that work perfectly fine, and that some certified models do have some issues.

-So, it’s best to check monitor reviews for full information.
+So, it’s best to check monitor reviews for full details.

 Learn more about G-SYNC compatibility.